Search This Blog

 The 1547 Battle of Pinkie Cleugh was the last full scale military confrontation between England and Scotland.
 It resulted in a decisive victory for the forces of Edward VI.

 The Battle of Fukuda Bay took place on October 18, 1565, and was the first recorded naval battle between Europeans and the Japanese.
-A flotilla of samurai under the daimyō Matsura Takanobu attacked two Portuguese trade vessels that had shunned Matsura's port in Hirado and had gone instead to trade at Fukuda (now within Nagasaki), a port belonging to the rival Ōmura Sumitada.
+A flotilla of samurai under the daimyō Matsura Takanobu attacked a Portuguese trade carrack that had shunned Matsura's port in Hirado and had gone instead to trade at Fukuda (now within Nagasaki), a port belonging to the rival Ōmura Sumitada.
 The battle lasted for several hours, and the Japanese were eventually defeated.
 The Portuguese ships suffered only minor damage, while the Japanese lost several ships and hundreds of men.

 In the early hours of July 6, 1685, King James II’s nephew, The Duke of Monmouth planned an attack on the King’s army camped at Sedgemoor, Somerset.
 But the weather had been very wet and local rivers and dikes were carrying away much of the excess water.
 Monmouth’s makeshift army spent too long trying to cross a flooded dike and was discovered.
 With the army raised, the well-equipped troops of the King routed the rebel in what was to be the last major battle fought on English soil.